-Suspected case of COVID-19: A person with acute respiratory tract infection and fever, cough or difficulty breathing, or who is considered by a doctor to have suspected COVID-19.
+A person with acute respiratory tract infection and one or more of the following clinical criteria; fever, cough, shortness of breath, loss of sense of smell/taste, or who is considered by a doctor to have suspected COVID-19.

-It is recommended that probable cases should be handled in the same way as confirmed cases, although this is not named in the COVID-19 regulations.
+Probable cases should be handled in the same way as confirmed cases.

-A person with COVID-19 confirmed by PCR or other recommended diagnostic method.
+A person with COVID-19 confirmed by RT-PCR test.

-"Close contacts" mean people who have been in close contact with a person with confirmed COVID-19 disease from 48 hours before symptom debut and until that person comes out of isolation.
-According to the COVID-19 regulations, these people must be in quarantine.
-People who have had the closest contact have the greatest risk of infection.
-With probable, but not confirmed COVID-19, it is recommended that household members or equivalent close contacts should be in quarantine.
+"Close contacts" mean people who have been in close contact with a person with confirmed COVID-19 disease from 48 hours before symptom onset and until that person comes out of isolation.

 Household members or equivalent close contacts

-- Have cared for a patient, or had similar close contact with a person with confirmed or probable COVID-19, without using the recommended protective equipment.
+- Have cared for, or had similar close contact, with a a person with confirmed COVID-19, without using the recommended protective equipment.